How to make money pet sitting

 Technically, you don't necessarily need a licence to be a pet sitter.
 But, if you're going to be caring for other people's pets in your own home, you will need an animal boarding establishment licence.

-While the rules on this licence vary from council to council, you'll almost always need one if you're keeping animals in your home overnight, and sometimes for daytime care, too.
+The rules on this licence vary from council to council.
+However, you'll almost always need one if you're keeping animals in your home overnight.
+Sometimes, you'll need one for daytime care, too.

-In short, it's definitely worth getting an animal boarding establishment licence, or at least checking if you need one.
-Check the criteria for your area (including prices) and apply for a licence here.
+It's definitely worth getting an animal boarding establishment licence, or at least checking if you need one.

-Other than that, there are no official qualifications needed to be a pet sitter in the UK – so in theory, anyone can do it.
+Other than that, there are no official qualifications needed to be a pet sitter in the UK.
+In theory, anyone can do it.
 That said, there's no harm in having some relevant experience or qualifications to help set yourself apart from the crowd.

-While we're not expecting you all to be vet students (although if you are, that'll stand you in good stead), make sure your pet sitting profile mentions the experience that you do have.
-So if you've had pets from a young age, learned to ride horses or regularly walk the neighbour's dog, mention it – it all shows that you're good with animals.
+While we're not expecting you all to be vet students (although if you are, that'll stand you in good stead), make sure your pet-sitting profile mentions the experience that you do have.
+If you've had pets from a young age, learned to ride horses or regularly walk the neighbour's dog, mention it.
+It shows that you're good with animals and that you care about them.

 Do you need insurance to be a pet sitter?